plone/plone.jenkins_node/README.md

     ansible-playbook -i inventory.yml --check ansible.yml

 This does not make any changes yet, but may be a good initial test.
-You may get an error like this:

-    No package matching 'quilt' is available

-You may need to look for this package in the `ansible-compile-python` checkout and remove it, and try again, then we see if it is needed after all.
-Pending PR to fix that: https://github.com/gforcada/ansible-compile-python/pull/27

-Then it may give an error like this:
+After a while it may give an error like this:

     Source '/tmp/py3.9.23.tar.xz' does not exist